abinit/abinit/doc/developers/abimkdocs.md

 Possibly, a letter might be added in case of ambiguity: e.g. there exists also `Amadon2008a` Then, build the HTML pages using `mksite.py serve`.

+Run the tests with:

+    pytest ./tests/test_bibtex.py

-Run the tests in `./tests/test_bibtex.py` with pytest (see next section) to validate your changes.
+with pytest to validate your changes.

 If you know the DOI of the article, it's possible to use [BetterBib](https://github.com/nschloe/betterbib) to fetch data from [Crossref](http://www.crossref.org/) and produce the bibtex entry.